OnePlus One: Reception

-The OnePlus One has received a positive reception, not withstanding occasional technical issues and lack of support.
+The OnePlus One has received a positive reception, notwithstanding occasional technical issues and lack of support.
 The design was unique compared to other smartphones, with the rear panel's "[white] crisp smooth plastic or the [black] sandpaper-like texture [that] feels good regardless of your preference", while "the front panel is also beautiful because of its minimalist style and lack of visible hardware buttons".
 There was much praise for the One's hardware, shared with contemporary devices that often cost up to twice as much.
 Tests found that the One usually performed as well as or even better despite being half the price of its rivals, not only due to its specs but also attributed to its largely bloatware-free CyanogenMod OS.
 In addition, its CyanogenMod operating system offers more customization options than stock Android albeit being less stable.
 The OnePlus One was one of the fastest phones upon its release and its specifications have aged well after a couple of years.

 The OnePlus One was generally considered superior to its closest competition.
 The similarly-priced Nexus 5 was more widely available and had more guaranteed updates from Google, however it suffered from some design compromises including mediocre battery life and camera quality to keep the price low, plus its internal hardware was aging.
 In terms of specifications and size, the OnePlus One could be compared to the much pricier 5.5-inch LG G3 whose screen was higher resolution but inferior quality.

 Similar to the Google Nexus line of devices, the One has expanded the trend of high spec but mid-priced Android devices; by 2015 when the succeeding OnePlus 2 was released there was competition from numerous affordable flagships including the Moto X Pure and Asus ZenFone 2.

 The OnePlus One's original distribution via an invite-only order system made the device difficult to acquire, so some reviewers decided against recommending it.

 The OnePlus One, in retrospect, has been considered one of the best-supported community developer phones, with a wide variety of ROMs and custom kernels.
 The succeeding OnePlus 2 and subsequent OnePlus phones have not amassed such third-party support, furthermore their pricing has risen to mainstream.